 Right now, there is a major emphasis on spending money to outsource jobs in the US, meaning that instead of sending money to overseas businesses, you may want to focus on US-based outsourcing providers.

 If you have a tech-based product that requires customer support, you may consider having a call center in Asia.
 After all, a lot of tech companies do this.
 However, will your customers be annoyed by this move?

 The same can said for quality materials that go into your products.
 Look at Apple.
 They make their phones in overseas countries and it’s been a point of contention for the company forever.
 Sure, people still buy their products, but the way they are made can cause a public rift to form.

 This comes into play a lot more when companies decide to outsource departments to overseas locations, laying off American workers.
 For instance, if you have a plant that produces cars and you decide to ship that work overseas, there are a lot of people impacted.
 In fact, a whole town might have to get up and move to find new work because they were so dependent on your employment.
 This scenario can seriously turn the public against you.

 That being said, sometimes it's a necessary move.
 We're not tying to criticize people here, but you need to look at your practices from a PR perspective to ensure that the move is the right choice for you.

 When it comes to outsourcing failures, many of them are under your control.
 You can pick and work with whoever you outsource to to ensure that products are made the right way and that projects are handled with care, allowing you to manage your expectations, have great communication, and keep your brand in tact.

-If your outsourcing initiatives require layoffs, always make sure you layoff workers in the proper way, using a strong severance agreement and outplacement service provider to help workers find new roles.
+If your outsourcing initiatives require layoffs, always make sure you layoff workers in the proper way, using a strong severance agreement and outplacement assistance services to help workers find new roles.